Stihl RE 120 Plus Pressure Washer review

 We tested the Stihl RE 120 Plus pressure washer to find out if it could handle the post-winter clean up like a pro

-pressure washer on wet limestone patio
+pressure washer on wet patio with garden chairs and table

 (Image credit: Future)